User Guide 📜

 Solve one problem every day and watch the results compound.

 I would prefer to operate without threat of competition.
 But when competition arrives we cherish the opportunity to compete.

-This guide is ever-evolving.
+This guide is ever-evolving, just like me.
 Thanks for reading.

 You can email me at: luke [at] spawner [dot] ai